Skip to contents

 #> <connectors>

-#> $raw <ConnectorFS>
+#> $staging <ConnectorFS>

-#> $processed <ConnectorFS>
+#> $analysis <ConnectorFS>

 Working with Multiple Connectors

-# Use different connectors for different purposes
+# Use different connectors for different stages of analysis

 iris_sample <- iris[1:10, ]

-# Store raw data
+# Store initial data in the staging area

-my_connectors$raw |> write_cnt(iris_sample, "iris_raw.rds")
+my_connectors$staging |> write_cnt(iris_sample, "iris_raw.rds")

-# Process data
+# Process the data

 processed <- iris_sample |>